Ceasar/Encyclopedia/src/adler_1966.rst

     `history`_, `science`_, or `philosophy`_.
 One can usually classify a book before reading it by reading it `front matter`_.
 One can identify specific kinds of books with specific rules.

+    To grasp a complex entity like a book, one must grasp its `unity`_ and its `complexity`_.
+One should do this by writing a concise statement of the unity, a blueprint of its structure, and noting the problems the author is trying to solve.

 .. contents::
    :local: